robertvoy/ComfyUI-Flux-Continuum/README.md

 ## 🚀 Quick Start

+> This workflow is intended for intermediate and advanced users.

 1. [Download](https://github.com/robertvoy/ComfyUI-Flux-Continuum/blob/main/workflow/Flux%2B%201.3_release.json) and import the workflow into ComfyUI
 2. Install required custom nodes using the ComfyUI Manager
 3. Configure your models in the config panel (press `2` to access)